-Social Engagement is referred to by many as the single most important social media metric.
+Social Media Engagement is referred to by many as the single most important social media metric.
 At Lucé Media we believe that and preach it from every mountain top we can.
-However, let’s make clear everyone knows what defines Engagement and how it should be measured.
+However, let’s make clear everyone knows what defines Social Media Engagement and how it should be measured.
 In this blog, we will discuss how engagement is measured; through applause, conversation, and amplification and the three reasons it is important.

 Social engagement is any action people take once exposed to your online content and the way they interact with it.
 Engagement is not necessarily one unified metric, but instead, it is based on a lot of different actions (for example, clicks, shares or comments) and different levels of interaction.
 These levels of interaction depend on how much effort your readers/viewers put into their interactions with you and the net impact of their actions on your brand.